oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/Alert/styles.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/components/Common/Alert/styles.ts)

-This code defines two styled components, `AlertContainer` and `IconContainer`, which are used to create alert messages with icons in the Alephium web3 project.
+This code defines two styled components, `AlertContainer` and `IconContainer`, which are used to create alert messages with icons in the Oxygenium web3 project.

 The `AlertContainer` component is a container for the alert message and can be customized using CSS variables.
 It is a flex container with a gap of 8px between its child elements.
 It has a position of relative and a border radius of 9px.
 The `padding`, `text-align`, `font-size`, `line-height`, and `font-weight` properties are also set.
 The `max-width` is set to 260px and the `min-width` is set to 100%.
 The component also has CSS variables for `border-radius`, `color`, `background`, and `box-shadow` which can be customized.

 The `IconContainer` component is a container for the icon that appears in the alert message.
 It has a fixed width and height of 24px and is a flex container with its child elements centered both horizontally and vertically.
 The SVG icon is set to display block and has a width of 100% and height of auto.

-These components are used to create alert messages throughout the Alephium web3 project.
+These components are used to create alert messages throughout the Oxygenium web3 project.
 For example, an alert message could be created with the following code:

 ```
 import { AlertContainer, IconContainer } from 'oxygenium-web3'